aaltsys/doc-doswares/support/04_move-data.rst

 control for management and for billing.
-The problem of decentralized software is addressed by installing WARES on a central server and using remote access to distribute the software to individual offices, as is described in article :ref:`aad-server`.
+The problem of decentralized software is addressed by installing WARES on a central server and using remote access to distribute the software to individual offices, as is described in article `AAD Server <http://servers.aaltsys.info/install/aadserver>`_.
 This article addresses the remaining problem of consolidating multiple WARES program datasets on one central server.

 Special considerations
 =============================